Volunteer Experience (Optional)

 Dr. Coxon will meet us at the airport and take us to our charter bus.
 Our bus driver will take us to our hotel on the Mediterranean Sea where we can rest from our long flight.
 We will be served a delicious buffet dinner and we’ll have time to enjoy the evening and get to know one another before we turn in for the night.

-Mediterranean Sea, Caesarea, Church of the Annunciation, Sea of Galilee & Tiberius
+Mediterranean Sea, Caesarea, Church of the Annunciation, Sea of Galilee & Tiberias

 The day will begin with a bountiful Israeli breakfast buffet and then we’ll take some time to enjoy the beautiful Mediterranean Sea beach by our hotel.
 Our friend and guide for several years, Raed, will join us and talk about the often overlooked significance of the Mediterranean Sea and Caesarea.
 From our hotel, we will go to Caesarea, the ancient wonder of the world.
 We will continue on to Nazareth and to the Church of the Annunciation where we will see the latest excavations where 1st century remains have recently been found.
 By late afternoon, we will walk on the shores of the Sea of Galilee where Raed will share information about its history.
-Our evening will end at our hotel, The Leonardo, in Tiberius on the Sea of Galilee, where we can rest, shop, and enjoy their hospitality and good food.
+Our evening will end at our hotel in Tiberias, where we can rest, shop, and enjoy their hospitality and good food.

 Magdala, Mt Arbel, Mt of Beautitudes, Capernaum, Tabgha & boat ride on the Sea of Galilee (mass today)